Characteristics of Decision Making

 Pervasive in Nature

 Decision-making is also characterized as being pervasive in nature.
-Decisions making is needed at all management levels, in all organizations, and in all functional areas of the workplace.
+Decision-making is needed at all management levels, in all organizations, and in all functional areas of the workplace.

 Top managers, lower managers, employees, workers, etc. all make some decisions at their end in the workplace.
 Top managers’ decisions affect the performance of lower-level employees while their decisions affect the completion of given tasks.